TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 you can only choose the same Android version or 1 that is above yours , bare in mind we cant return to previous Android versions, unless we use MiFlash, so stick with your current version)

-I downloaded and used " **[lir-v316-220325-a64-bvZ.img.xz](https://sourceforge.net/projects/treblerom/files/LiR/2022.03.25/lir-v316-220325-a64-bvZ.img.xz/download)** " Because our CPU supports arm32_binder64, and ab works for us.
+I downloaded and used " **[crdrom-v316-220330-a64-bvZ.img.xz](https://sourceforge.net/projects/treblerom/files/crDRom11/2022.03.30/crdrom-v316-220330-a64-bvZ.img.xz/download)** " Because our CPU supports arm32_binder64, and ab works for us.

+Short Explanation of Tags
-b = A/B , v = Vanilla , Z = Has Dynamical SuperUser ( Root can be disabled/enabled while using the phone )
+b = A/B partition , v = Vanilla , Z = Has Dynamical SuperUser ( Root can be disabled/enabled from within the system options )
-Vanilla variant comes without gapps and has Root/SU.
+G = variant comes with gapps, O = gapps-go , F = floss ( comes with free & open source apps instead gapps) N = No Super User S = Non Dynamic SuperUser.
+Lite = Sometimes space is more preserved at the cost of themes, functions.
+Other times the Rom is bigger than usual.

-But you can download and install any other as long as its compatible with the cpu and the partition format.
+But you can download and install any other ROM as long as its compatible with the cpu arch and the partition format.
-Feel free to try other Images and report.
+(In our case A64 arch and AB partition , also called arm32_binder64ab) Feel free to try other Images and report your experience.

 ## Step 2 - You have your Image time to flash it.